 - Software (22)

 - iPhone, iPad, iPod, iTunes (29)

 Use Your Cell Phone as a Laptop Modem (PC and Mac)

 I recently started a new job in a downtown office that's right off the bus line.
 I decided to start commuting to save money on gas, since I live 18 miles away.
 I wanted a way to connect my laptop to the Internet so I could get some work done or catch up on email on the way.

 I was able to connect my Macbook Pro laptop to the Internet using my Bluetooth-enabled Motorla RAZR cell phone as a modem.
 You should be able to get up and running with these instructions in about 15 minutes, and I'll explain how to do it with both Mac and PC/Windows laptops.

 Here's what you'll need for a tethered laptop-cell-phone

 - Bluetooth-enabled cell phone (mine is a Motorola Razr V3, but a 3G phone is much faster when it comes to Internet data transfers)

 - Bluetooth-enabled laptop, or a laptop with a Bluetooth adapter.
-You can also use a USB data cable connection kit if your phone doesn't support Bluetooth.

 1. Pair your Bluetooth phone with your laptop